MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ## Next steps

 Your device now has device lockdown features in place.
 You can use group policies to further customize your device's user experience.
-Lab 3 covers how to congifure policy settings.
+Lab 3 covers how to configure policy settings.

 >[!div class="nextstepaction"]
 >[Go to lab 3](iot-ent-configure-policy-settings.md)